Buffalo wing: Origin

 There are several different claims about the invention of Buffalo wings.
-One of the claims is that Buffalo wings were first prepared at the Anchor Bar in Buffalo, New York, by Teresa Bellissimo, who owned the bar with husband Frank in 1964.
+One is that Buffalo wings were first prepared in 1964 at the Anchor Bar in Buffalo, New York, by Teressa Bellissimo, who owned the bar with her husband Frank.
 At the time, chicken wings were inexpensive and undesirable, and normally thrown away or reserved for stock or soup.

-Several versions of the story of the invention of the Buffalo wing have been circulated by the Bellissimo family and others including:
+Several versions of the story of the invention have been circulated by the Bellissimo family and others, including: